Ten specific tips for finding the right spouse, and for having a happy marriage, from a couple who have been happily married for many years.

 This page is aimed specifically at Muslim women in order to remain focused.
 In particular, I am conscious that when marriages break down, the woman often suffers far more than the man.

-However, most of the advice is also relevant to Muslim men, and indeed younger people of any religious background.
+However, most of the advice is also relevant to Muslim men, and indeed young people of any religious background or none.

 I married for the first time in 1978 and am still married to the same woman.
 Both of us hope to remain married until the first of us dies.
 My wife Tahara has also reviewed the advice below and concurs with it.